buckhx/gobert/README.md

 * SeqLen has large impact on performance
 * Perf is not great, need to determine if it's from python model or go runtime
-* goimports isnt running, so may have messy imports
 * model package is WIP

 ## Examples